newtontechnologies/ng-speech-helm/README.md

 ### Core

-* API server, scheduler and agent load balancer
+* API server, scheduler and gateway
 * Uses Etcd for runtime data
-* Stores historical data on disk
+* Stores historical data on filesystem or s3
-* Stores agent bootstrap data on disk

 ### Dashboard

-* Web interface for *Core* component.
+* Web interface for *Core* component

 ### Agent